How is Zeffy free?

 501(c)(3) and 501(c)(4) organizations are both tax-exempt nonprofits, but they serve different purposes and have distinct requirements.

-• 501(c)(3)s are charitable, religious organizations, or educational organizations that are eligible to receive tax-deductible donations.
-They are limited in their political and lobbying activities.
+501(c)(3)s are charitable, religious, or educational organizations eligible for tax-deductible donations.
+They are limited in their political and lobbying activities and can't influence legislation.

-• Yes, the IRS grants tax-exempt status to any nonprofit organization registered under the 501(c) section.
+The Internal Revenue Service grants tax-exemption to any nonprofit organization registered under the 501(c) section.
 501(c) tax benefits can differ from one subcategory to another, as the government defines 32 different types of nonprofits

 Keep reading :